wordofwarning/wordofwarning.org/current/2021-emergency/programme/index.md

 <hr>
 Space 3 · 10 min loop, *from 2.45pm*<br>**Mitzee · *The Artist***

-A solo artwork, taking a candid look into the life of the iconic Mitzee.<br>A statuesque like figure, a living breathing artwork covered in white paint, sits on a draped piece of furniture.
+A solo artwork, taking a candid look into the life of the iconic Mitzee.

+A statuesque like figure, a living breathing artwork covered in white paint, sits on a draped piece of furniture.
 Still, very still.
 The audience applaud…

 Mitzee, a Queer Artist, asks questions of originality, while the technology moulds her clay-like body into a recreation of a creation.
 But the question is — is Mitzee The Artist?